 Tibetan Buddhism's three highest clerics — the Dalai Lama, the previous incarnation of the Panchen Lama and the Karmapa — were all initially persuaded to cooperate with Beijing in the 1950s and 1960s.
 And in the cases of the top two, to hold symbolic posts in the Chinese government.

 But all three eventually changed their minds.
-The Dalai Lama fled to India after a failed Tibetan uprising in 1959 and the Karmapa joined him 40 years later.
+The Dalai Lama fled to India after a failed Tibetan uprising in 1959 and two incarnations of the Karmapa fled Tibet in 1959 and 1999, respectively.
 The previous Panchen Lama was jailed or kept under house arrest for nearly 15 years.
 All became critical of Chinese rule in Tibet.

 The Chinese government has not succeeded in keeping any top lama loyal for longer than the current Panchen Lama, who was selected 21 years ago.